-6.19 Internet Security
+6.15 Internet Security

-Internet security and usage is detailed in the Practice Internet and social media Policy.
-It is a requirement that all new staff must have read and understood the Internet Policy before internet access is provided.
+Internet security and usage is detailed in the Practice Internet and Social Media Policy.
+It is a requirement that all new staff have to have read and understood the Internet Policy before internet access is provided.